Economy of South America

-The economy of South America comprises approximately 434 million people living in the 12 sovereign states and three dependent territories of South America, which encompasses 6 percent of the world's population.
+South America has a diversified developing economy across the fourth-largest continental land-mass in the world.
+It comprises approximately 434 million people living in the 12 sovereign states and three dependent territories of South America, which encompasses 6 percent of the world's population.
 In 2025, South America ranks fourth in terms of nominal GDP by continent, behind Europe and after Africa and Oceania.

 South America has two major trade blocks: Mercosur and the Andean Community.
-Brazil is the largest economy in South America in terms of Nominal GDP, it has a vast and diverse economic landscape encompassing agriculture, manufacturing, services, and natural resources.
-Due to Brazil's major economy, it has a large influence over its neighbors, and even globally.
-Argentina which is South America's second largest economy, boasts a rich history of industrialization and a well-developed agricultural sector.
-Despite economic challenges and very high inflation, Argentina uses its abundant natural resources and skilled workforce to drive economic growth and innovation.
-Together, Brazil and Argentina serve as economic powerhouses and as such, are major influences to surrounding countries.
-Uruguay stands out as it boasts the highest GDP per capita in the region.
-Renowned for its stable political environment, strong social welfare system, and diversified economy, Uruguay has consistently ranked among the top nations in terms of human development and standard of living.
-Uruguay has a large agriculture sector and has made previous strategic investments in technology and innovation, Uruguay's economy thrives on both domestic consumption and international trade.
-Guyana ranks second which is attributed to its oil and gas sector.
+Brazil is the largest economy in South America in terms of nominal GDP.

 History

 20th century

 From the 1930s to the 1980s, countries in South America used import substitution, an economic policy that replaces foreign businesses as well as imports with domestic production.
 This was a policy made to increase domestic manufacturing.
 Furthermore, national spending on arms soared during periods of military rule.
 Increasingly, South American countries began to borrow from foreign private banks and international lending institutions, such as the World Bank and the Inter-American Development Bank, to fund existing programs while also trying to expand their economic productivity through investments.
 However, this policy created a debt crisis in South America.

 The continent has fallen further behind North America over the past two centuries.
 This can be explained by South America's high concentration on primary commodities as well as the state of the educational system and institutional structure, some of which are still related to its colonial past, others to recent political developments.

 From the 1990s on, countries in South America switched over to the free-market economy system.
 Now, major economic activities include agriculture, industry, forestry, and mining.